Dsmita03/AgriTech-Hub/README.md

 AgriTech-Hub is an advanced agriculture-based platform designed to empower farmers and agricultural professionals with real-time insights, smart recommendations, and a collaborative knowledge-sharing space.
 It integrates AI, real-time data, and community-driven insights to optimize farming practices and improve crop productivity.

 ## Features
-- **Interactive Knowledge Hub**: A space for farmers to share knowledge, best practices, and farming techniques.
+- **Interactive Knowledge Hub**:A space for farmers to share knowledge, best practices, and farming techniques.
 - **Crop Recommendation System**: Provides crop suggestions based on soil quality, weather conditions, and user preferences.
-- **Smart Weather Updates**: Delivers real-time and location-based weather information.
+- **Smart Weather Updates with Map**: Real-time, location-based weather information displayed alongside an interactive map for visual context.
 - **Plant Disease Detection**: AI-powered tool to detect plant diseases through image analysis.
 - **Localized Language Support**: Available in English, Hindi, and Bengali using React-i18next.
 - **Community Forum**: Enables discussions, problem-solving, and idea-sharing among users.